medicinestorexyz/medicinestorewave/README.md

 Your task is to survive on chosen planet as many waves as possible.
 With each wave count of enemies and their characteristics will grow.

-Build walls to defend, towers to attack, ammunitions to reload towers and generators to get more resources.
+Build walls to defend, towers to attack, ammunitions to reload towers and labs to get more resources.

 And also upgrade skills of your character and his assistant.